baddison83/campaign_monitor/README.md

 ![My Image](campaign_monitor_ss1.png)

 A user can click into various filters on the left side of the Campaign Monitor tab and the data will update.
+Some highlights:
+- Users can filter for any IO in the top left
+- Filters change the output starting in row 14.
+The filters control the SELECT and WHERE clauses in a SQL statement to produce the output
+- A custom google apps script controls the formatting of dates, numbers-in-thousands and percentages in the output columns.
 ![My Image](campaign_monitor_ss2.png)

 A user can also one-click to get all the raw data so they can build their own pivot tables.